MotifFramework/Motif/less/README.md

 **Location:** `/mixins/`

 Motif uses its own set of Less mixing, some that fill in browser vendor prefixes on CSS3 attributes, and others that aid in the framework's type scaling and vertical rhythm.
 There are also some more presentational mixins, like an accessibility-friendly hiding class and a clearfix.
+Mixin files are prefixed with `m-` to help differentiate mixins at a glance.

 ## Variables

-**Location:** `_vars.less`
+**Location:** `config/vars.less`

-The `_vars.less` file houses a slew of useful Less variables.
+The `vars.less` file houses a slew of useful Less variables.
 These are different than those found in the configuration file in that they're not really meant to be altered, just placed somewhere readily accessible for every partial.
 These include some spacing variables...

 ```less
 @full-vertical: 1rem * (@base-vertical / @root-text-size);